higutomo38/aos-python/README.md

 # **AOS Python Library**

-Python modules used to interact with Apstra AOS.
+Python library used to interact with Apstra AOS.

 ## **Installation**